-- Step 9 Pour in gravel to fill the first 4" of each post hole.
-Continue with the rest of this step if you are installing on top of new concrete footings and have not already poured your footings.
-Check out the information we have available on our website under Resources>Tips>Post Information, and consider using concrete footing form tubes, which you can purchase at your local hardware store.
-Mix the concrete according to the directions for the concrete you purchased and fill the hole to about 2/3 of the way to ground level.
+For installing posts on top of new concrete footings, reference the engineered drawing and check out the information we have available on our website under Resources>Tips>Post Information, and consider using concrete footing form tubes, which you can purchase at your local hardware store.
+Mix the concrete according to the directions for the concrete you purchased and pour the first layer of wet concrete.
 Use a shovel or piece of rebar to eliminate air bubbles.
-Insert one piece of 18" rebar supplied with your kit into the concrete so that it sits diagonally from the bottom of one side of the hole toward the top of the other side.
+Insert rebar as described in the engineered drawing.
 Pour in more concrete to cover the rebar and until the concrete is level with the ground, or to the desired height to ensure that the top of each footing will be level with each other.
 If the ground surface is not level, you can use footing form tubes to create a level surface across the top of each footing using a line level.
 Work the top portion of concrete to eliminate bubbles and smooth the top with a trowel or shovel.
 Repeat for each footing.
 Allow to dry completely, which will depend upon the concrete used and weather conditions.
-Once dry, go back to the previous step for instructions on installing the post bases. - Step 10 For posts that are being installed into concrete footings, we recommend you install a piece of 10" rebar, supplied with the kit, into the bottom of each post.
-Locate and mark a spot that is approximately 10" below ground level.
-Using a 5/8" drill bit, drill a hole through the post at the desired mark on each post.
-Note that the rebar will be inserted in a later step. - Step 11 Lay the four posts on the ground with the bottoms at the edge of each hole, with the tops facing away from each other, like this:
+Once dry, go back to the previous step for instructions on installing the post bases.
+Step 10 - Install two 2x6 post supports to opposite sides at the base of each post as shown in the engineered drawing.
+Using the notch at the top of the posts, determine which sides of the posts you would like the post supports to be installed, and you may want to ensure the same side is used for all posts.
+Note that once your pergola is installed, the beams will attach to the posts on the notched side of the post, and the rafters will attach perpendicular to the beams.
+Align the square end of the post supports with the bottom of the post.
+While holding the supports firmly in place, attach the post supports to the post of the post of the post supports to the post using three sets of two 3" screws - one set located toward the bottom of the post (these will be buried in the concrete footer) and two more toward the top (these will be exposed above ground) - see the engineered drawing for a visual of the screw location.
+Repeat attachment for the opposite side and for the remaining posts.